 The main circulating collection of Central and East European material is in the Robarts Library stacks arranged by the Library of Congress (LC) classification.
 Material on Slavic and Baltic languages (subclass PG) is located on the 12th floor; material on the history of Eastern Europe (subclass DJK); Hungary, the Czech Republic and Slovakia (subclass DB); Russia, the Soviet Union, the former Soviet republics, and Poland (subclass DK); and the Balkans (subclass DR), is located on the 10th floor.
-For a guide to the Library of Congress classification for Slavic materials in Robarts Library, please click here.
+Linked here is a guide to the Library of Congress classification for Slavic materials in Robarts Library.

 The PJRC also serves as a gateway to print and electronic resources available throughout the University of Toronto Libraries and beyond, offering bibliographic, reference, and instructional services for information on Russia and East Central Europe.
 Members of its staff are also available to develop course and subject guides, and to assist in organizing exhibitions.